wonglkd/Baleen-FAST24/README.md

 This section assumes you have completed the 'Getting Started' section and have installed the code and downloaded the traces.

-As it requires too much computation time to reproduce the experiments in full, we suggest the following steps to maximize the use of reviewers' time in evaluating our paper.
+As it requires too much computation time to rerun every single experiment, we suggest the following steps to maximize the use of reviewers' time in evaluating our paper.
 We supply our traces, code, and the intermediate results from our experimental runs.

-Roadmap for evaluation:
+**Roadmap for evaluation:**

-1. Test out Baleen's ML training & simulator (in Getting Started)
+1. Test out Baleen's ML training & simulator (in Getting Started).
+    - What: simulate RejectX baseline, train Baleen models, simulate Baleen
+    - Expected results: notebooks/example/example.ipynb
+2. Plot graphs using our intermediate results.
-2. Select additional simulations to run if desired
+3. Select additional simulations to run if desired.
-3. Plot graphs using our intermediate results

 ## Directory structure